Why Choose Choral Activities at Southern Miss?

 The Southern Experience Choral Camp (SoEx)

-The Southern Experience Camp (SoEx) at Southern Miss is a non-residential day camp for students entering grade 5 and leaving grade 8.
+The Southern Experience Camp (SoEx) at Southern Miss is a non-residential day camp for students departing grade 5 through grade 9.
 Students have the opportunity to work with a world-class clinician, preparing a full concert for parents and the community on the final day of Camp.
 Additionally, students will participate in a variety of fun games and activities.
 Lunch is provided daily.

-The 18th Annual Southern Invitational Choral Conference at Southern Miss will feature clinicians Brandon Boyd, Jabarie Glass, and TJ Harper.
+The 19th Annual Southern Invitational Choral Conference at Southern Miss will feature clinicians Jabarie Glass, Kristina Caswell MacMullen, and J. Reese Norris.